questdb/documentation/reference/function/date-time.md

 WHERE now() IN today();
 ```

 ## today, tomorrow, yesterday with timezone

-`today(tz)` - returns an interval representing the current day with timezone adjustment.
+- `today(timezone)` - returns an interval representing the current day with timezone adjustment.

-`tomorrow(tz)` - returns an interval representing the next day timezone adjustment.
+- `tomorrow(timezone)` - returns an interval representing the next day timezone adjustment.

-`yesterday(tz)` - returns an interval representing the previous day timezone adjustment.
+- `yesterday(timezone)` - returns an interval representing the previous day timezone adjustment.

 **Arguments:**

-`tz` is a `string` matching a timezone.
+`timezone` is a `string` matching a timezone.

 **Return value:**